-The contributing catchment of the shellfish area is 103.7 km2 in area (Map 3).
-The catchment is drained principally by the rivers Dawros and Traheen but also by a number of smaller streams.
+The contributing catchment of the shellfish area is almost 249.9 km2 in area (Map 3).
+The principal rivers flowing into the bay are the Invermore, and the Inverbeag.
+The catchment is dominated by blanket bog, mountainous terrain and nutrient poor water bodies.